Skip to main content

 ORCHESTRATION_CLUSTER_MANAGEMENT_API=http://localhost:9600

-curl $ORCHESTRATION_CLUSTER_MANAGEMENT_API/health
+curl $ORCHESTRATION_CLUSTER_MANAGEMENT_API/actuator/health